drwilly/redo/README.md

-# credo - An implementation of djb's redo
+# redo - An implementation of djb's redo

 # Installation

-Like any self-respecting compiler is written in the language it compiles, credo uses redo to build itself.
+Like any self-respecting compiler is written in the language it compiles, redo is used to build itself.
 This is done using a simplistic POSIX Shell implementation of redo located in the bootstrap/ directory.
 You might want to edit the file config.sh to suite your needs.